-We have provided a second party opinion (SPO) on the sustainability credentials of Colombia's green, social and sustainable bond framework published in August 2022, including the framework's alignment with the ICMA's SBP 2023.
+We have provided a second party opinion (SPO) on the sustainability credentials of the social categories in Colombia's green, social and sustainable bond framework published in August 2022, including the framework's alignment with the ICMA's SBP 2023.
 Under its framework, Colombia - acting through the Ministry of Finance and Public Credit, or MHCP (Ministerio de Hacienda y Crédito Público) - plans to issue use-of-proceeds social bonds, with the aim of financing projects comprising six of the eight eligible social categories in the framework.
 For more details on the eligible project categories, please see Appendix 2.

-Our assessment is based on the published version of Colombia's green, social and sustainable bond framework 2022, as well as the list of eligible expenditures identified in the 2023 budget year.
-Our opinion reflects our point-in-time assessment1 of the details contained in this version of the framework, as well as other public and non-public information provided by the government.
+Our assessment is based on the published version of Colombia's green, social and sustainable bond framework 2022, as well as the list of eligible social expenditures identified for the 2024 budget year.
+Our opinion reflects our point-in-time assessment of the details contained in this version of the framework, as well as other public and non-public information provided by the government.